TODAY I HUGGED A FORMER MARINE.

-(Actually it was a year ago ago but it sounds better to stay “Today I hugged…..)
+(Actually it was more than a week ago but it sounds better to stay “Today I hugged…..)

 “Oh I’m not worried about them,” came the reply.
 “But my cat will attack.”